 Taurine – 200mg

-Taurine will often get a bad rep for its connection to various energy drinks like Monster and Red Bull.
+Taurine often gets a bad rep for its connection to energy drinks like Monster and Red Bull.
 While it is found in those drinks, it’s not nearly as harmful as some people lead on.

-In fact, taurine is one of the most abundant amino acids found in the brain, spinal cord, and eyes.
+Taurine is one of the most abundant amino acids in the brain, spinal cord, and eyes.
 It helps give your cells an energy boost, relieve anxiety, improve the sleep cycle, synthesize GABA, and provide antioxidants.

-I like this ingredient here.
-The benefits with sleep, energy, and anxiety will have an indirect, yet positive effect on focus and concentration.
+The benefits of better sleep, energy, and reduced anxiety will indirectly yet positively affect focus and concentration.

 Recommended Dosage: 500-2,000mg daily